UK's CMA ends probe into Slug and Lettuce pub owner's takeover of Ei Group

-Feb 14 (Reuters) - The UK’s competition watchdog said on Friday it will not be referring the takeover of Ei Group by Slug and Lettuce owner Stonegate to an in-depth investigation.
+(Reuters) - The UK’s competition watchdog said on Friday it will not be referring the takeover of Ei Group (EIGE.L) by Slug and Lettuce owner Stonegate to an in-depth investigation.

 The Competition and Markets Authority (CMA) said it had accepted the undertakings given by Stonegate last month, which included selling 42 sites, to address competition concerns.